fenago/data-science/lab_guides/Lab_5.md

 squared_euclidean = (x[0] - y[0])**2 + (x[1] - y[1])**2
 print(squared_euclidean)
 ```

 You should get the following output:

 ```
 3347858
 ```
-k-means uses this metric to calculate the distance between each data
-point and the center of its assigned cluster (also called the centroid).
-Here is the basic logic behind this algorithm:

-1. Choose the centers of the clusters (the centroids) randomly.
-2. Assign each data point to the nearest centroid using the squared
-    Euclidean distance.
-3. Update each centroid\'s coordinates to the newly calculated center
-    of the data points assigned to it.
-4. Repeat *Steps 2* and *3* until the clusters converge (that is, until
-    the cluster assignment doesn\'t change anymore) or until the maximum
-    number of iterations has been reached.

-That\'s it.
-The k-means algorithm is as simple as that.
-We can extract
-the centroids after fitting a k-means model with
-`cluster_centers_`.

 Let\'s see how we can plot the centroids in an example.